zhovner/zhovner.github.com/_posts/2015-11-27-universal-ikev2-server-configuration.markdown

 IKEv2 is a modern protocol developed by Microsoft and Cisco which was chosen as a default VPN type in OS X 10.11 (El Capitan) and  Windows since 7.
 It supports strong encryption, auto reconnection on network change ([MOBIKE](https://tools.ietf.org/html/rfc4555)), easy configuration and more.

 This manual describes minimal IKEv2 server configuration for the most simple client setup based on username/password authentication.

-No additional software required on client side, no certificates importing.
+**No 3rd party software required on client side**
+Only native OS tools used on client devices with Windows, MacOS, iOS.

+**No certificates importing on client**
+Simple configuration.
+Just type login/passowrd and server address like any other VPN connection.

 *IKEv2 supported platforms*